xfiveco/generator-chisel/README.md

   ```
 4. Done!

-Just please note it will work _only with the recent Chisel version_!
+Note it will work _only with the recent Chisel version_!

 ##### Notes